5 tips to manage the money you owe if interest rates go up

-This Wednesday could be an "oh crap" moment for some Torontonians who rely on a lines of credit, personal finance experts say.
+This Wednesday could be an "oh crap" moment for some Torontonians who rely on a line of credit, personal finance experts say.

 The Bank of Canada is set to raise its overnight rate — traders are about 90 per cent certain of a 0.25 per cent rate hike — and the big banks and other financial institutions will likely increase interest rates as a result.